giminni/docker-grav/README.md

 GRAV_BIN="${GRAV_HOME}/bin"
 ```

-> NOTE: Every configuration files can be changed manually by expert user or use the handy local bash scripts that starts with `${GRAV_HOME}/bin/grav_mk*.sh` for novice user.
+>  Note: Every configuration files can be changed manually by expert user or use the handy local bash scripts that starts with `${GRAV_HOME}/bin/grav_mk*.sh` for novice user.

 ## Using docker multiarch environment